SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### Interface vs Abstract class (multi-inheritance+ final+ access modifier)
 1. Interface can do multi-inheritance.
-2. Final Variables: Variables declared in interface are by default final.
+2. Final Variables: Variables declared in interface are by default final and static.
 An abstract class may contain non-final variables.
 3. Accessibility of Data Members: Members of a Java interface are public by default.
 A Java abstract class can have class members like private, protected, etc.

 ### class loader